The Yosemite Environmental Science Research Training REU

 Student activities consist of individual research projects, spanning a broad range of disciplines such as Ecology, Geoscience, Biodiversity, Conservation, Restoration, Hydrology, and Engineering.
 Research training is provided by mentors from UCM (Schools of Natural Sciences, Engineering, and Social Sciences) and the USGS Western Ecological Research Center.
 Students also participate in a series of field trips led by teams of UCM, USGS, and NPS scientists focusing on Yosemite ad the Sierra Nevada.
 Finally the students attend a weekly seminar in Environmental Science.

 Eight students will be recruited from UC Merced, colleges in the Central Valley of California, and colleges and universities nationwide.

 The successful students will be staying at the SNRS Yosemite Field Station, located in the village of Wawona just inside the south entrance to Yosemite National Park.
 The Field Station is used by researchers and other students all summer.

-In 2014 the program will run from June 15th to August 23rd.
-The 2014 list of projects can be found here.
+In 2015 the program will run from June 14th to August 22nd.
+The 2015 list of projects will be announced shortly.

 Applications will be accepted from Jan 1st to Feb 15th, 2015; guidelines for the application process and the online application form can be found here.
 We plan to make announcements about the student selection before March 15th.